 Step 4: SEO-Friendly Theme

 There are many WordPress themes that claim to be SEO-friendly simply because they integrate with SEO plugins.
 Do yourself a favor, however, and check into the actual performance of the theme.
 A truly SEO-friendly theme will be responsive, clean-coded, fast-to-load, and feature a modern design.
-Check out our Upfront themes to ensure you haven’t left any of those SEO requirements up to chance.

 Step 5: Keyword Research